 - 1. Investigation of the plateau and optimal operating voltage of a Geiger-Muller counter. - 2.
 Investigation of statistical nature of counting rate. - 3.
 To determine the resolving time of a GM counter. - 4.
 Absorption of gamma-rays in material media at different energies. - 5.
 To investigate the relationship between absorber materials (atomic number), absorption thickness and backscattering. - 6.
 To verify the inverse square relationship between the distance and intensity of radiation. - 7.
 To investigate the attenuation of radiation via the absorption of beta particles. - 8.
 To determine the maximum energy of decay of a beta particle. - 9.
-Measurement of range of α particle range in air using a spark counter. - 10.
+Measurement of range of $\alpha$ particle range in air using a spark counter. - 10.
 Determination of detection efficiency of a Nal (TI) scintillation spectrometer. - 11.
 Investigation of energy response and calibration of a Nal (TI) scintillation spectrometer based on Gamma-rays spectroscopy. - 12.
-Study of the attenuation coefficients of the γ rays for Al, Fe and Pb using NaI scintillation counter. - 13.
-Measurement of γ ray energy of Cs-137 source using a NaI Scintillation detector. - 14.
+Study of the attenuation coefficients of the $\gamma$ rays for Al, Fe and Pb using NaI scintillation counter. - 13.
+Measurement of $\gamma$ ray energy of Cs-137 source using a NaI Scintillation detector. - 14.
 Gamma-rays spectroscopy using a single crystal HPGe detector : a) energy response,b) energy resolution and c) detection efficiency determination. - 15.
 Proportional counter, its energy response and low energy X-ray measurements.

-CO Course code (EP-905B) : Radiation Physics Laboratory No. After successfully completing the course, student will be able to: CO-1 Have hands on experience on GM counter, Spark Counter, Scintillation counter CO-2 Measure range of alpha, beta particles, attenuation coefficient.
+CO No. Course code (EP-905B) : Radiation Physics Laboratory After successfully completing the course, student will be able to: 110.
+Arter successionly completing the course, student will be able to.
+CO-1 Have hands on experience on GM counter, Spark Counter, Scintillation counter CO-2 Measure range of alpha, beta particles, attenuation coefficient.
 CO-3 Familiar with different techniques of detection of nuclear radiations.
 CO-4 Appreciate the interaction of nuclear radiation with mater.